 Progression to AIDS

 When you have HIV, and you are not on ART, eventually, the virus will weaken your body’s immune system, and it will progress to AIDS (acquired immunodeficiency syndrome), the final stage of an HIV infection.

 All of these symptoms can also be connected to other illnesses.
 So the only way to know for sure if you have HIV is to get a test.

 There has also been lots of research and study into an HIV vaccine, with many trials showing encouraging results.
 However, a vaccine would only offer partial protection and would still need to be used in combination with other treatments.
-This area is constantly being investigated for new therapies, treatments and possibilities to further improve the quality of life of those with the virus.
+This area is continually being investigated for new therapies, treatments, and possibilities to further improve the quality of life of those with the virus.